Xuedou Chongxian: Life

 There is an anecdote about Xuedou's last words.
 Near the end of his life, his pupils, regretting the inevitable death of their master, asked if there is anything that he wanted to say.
 Xuedou simply replied: "The only regret of my life was speaking too much."

+He left behind a series of religious works such as "Baize Songgu" and "Xuedou niangu".